China aims to rewrite perceptions on Africa investment push-envoy

-“As China’s economy transitions, shifting labor intensive industry to regions outside of China offers production opportunities,” Zhong Jianhua, China’s special envoy to Africa, told Reuters this week.
+“As China’s economy transitions, shifting labour intensive industry to regions outside of China offers production opportunities,” Zhong Jianhua, China’s special envoy to Africa, told Reuters this week.

 “African countries should seize this opportunity,” he added.
 “They can step into a track that China has taken in the past to develop their own industry.”